 - A person who has taught or mentored you in a collegiate academic course and can attest to your academic abilities and readiness for doctoral-level work

 - A person who can speak to your performance in a work, internship, or research setting

 - A person who can attest to your commitment to service

 Evaluations should be submitted through the Supporting Information section on OTCAS.
 If you need to submit additional letters to fulfill Duke's requirements, please see below ("How do I submit an external evaluation letter?") for link.

 OTCAS Personal Essay/Statement

 - We will use this essay to learn how you see the relationship and alignment between occupational therapy and your particular identity and gifts.
-This essay will be evaluated on the depth of insight and on the clarity of writing.
+This essay will be evaluated on depth of insight and clarity of writing.

 Duke Supplemental Essay

 - You will find instructions for the Duke-specific essay in OTCAS.
 This essay relates directly to the vision, mission, core commitments, and knowledge domains of the Duke OTD curriculum.
 The essay will be evaluated on the depth of insight and clarity of writing.

 Hardship Statement (optional)